top of page

 Pooh’s Friends’ Takeaways

 Rabbit tapped his chin, his ears twitching.
 “Instead of trying to control everything around me when I’m anxious, I could pause and ask myself, ‘Rabbit, what’s really bothering you?’
-That way, I can work on the root of the problem instead of spinning my wheels.”
+That way, I can focus on a solution instead of spinning my wheels over the problem.”

 Step 3: Take Action on Your Emotions

 “The third step,” I said, “is taking action.
-When life throws challenges your way and your emotions flare up, you now have the tools to manage those emotions and take action.
-This is how we overcome challenges instead of just surviving them.”
+When life throws challenges your way and emotions flare up, you now have the tools to manage them.
+Action is what separates overcoming challenges from merely surviving them.”

 I paused, reflecting on my own journey.
 “For example, when Bipolar sends me into depression, I use warrior tools to stop it from taking over.
-Then I use other tools to pull myself out of it.
-My emotions don’t control me anymore—I manage them.
-And that gives me the power to take action.”
+Then, I use other tools to pull myself out of it.
+My emotions no longer control me—I control them.
+And that gives me the power to take action every day, which allows me to triumph over challenges.”

 Pooh’s Friends’ Takeaways

 Pooh’s eyes widened.
-“So, if I overdo it on honey and feel guilty, instead of wallowing in that guilt, I could focus on what I can do to feel better—like going for a walk or writing down what I’m grateful for?”
+“So, if I overdo it on honey and start feeling guilty, instead of wallowing in that guilt, I could focus on what I can do to feel better—like going for a walk or writing down what I’m grateful for?”
 “Exactly!”
 I said.

-Piglet piped up, “If I start worrying about a storm, I could take action by checking that my house is ready.
-That way, I’m doing something productive instead of just worrying.”
+Piglet piped up.
+“If I start worrying about a storm, I could take action by checking that my house is ready.
+That way, I’m focusing on doing something instead of just worrying and feeling powerless.”

 A New Hope for the Hundred Acre Wood